yycunc/MUNIn/README.md

 ...
 ```

-MUNIn requires an alpha file, which contains the dependency level between different samples (e.g. tissues or cells lines).
-Sample dependency can be estimated using ***estAlpha*** function via the folloing command line.
+MUNIn requires a file for alpha, which specifies the probabilities in the multinomial distribution for modeling the heterogeneity of peak status and the dependency level between different samples (e.g. tissues or cells lines) for a given bin pair (see the method section in the manuscript for details).
+With *K* samples, alpha is a vector of length *2^K*, with each entry specifying the probability of one configuration.
+More specifically, Mult(1,α)≜Mult(1,α_({-1,-1,…,-1}),α_({1,-1,…,-1}),…,α_({1,1,…,1})).
+Here each subscript of α stands for one configuration, for example, α_({-1,-1,…,-1}) is the probability that the (i,j) pair is background in all K samples.
+Alpha can be estimated using the ***estAlpha*** function via the following command line.

 ```
 ./estAlpha -I GM_IMR90_Record_long_format.txt -NP 138 -NT 2 -Bininitial $begin -Binsize 10000 -O ./